abbreviatedman/spellbound/data/quotes.md

 612
 00:30:26,306 --> 00:30:29,218
-and I think that you...
+and I think that you…
 I hope that you give me

 613